Olneyville, Providence, Rhode Island: History

-Native Americans were the first people to live on the land that is now Olneyville.
-The Narragansett tribe established their presence on the land long before Roger Williams consulted them and founded Providence Plantations, which came to be known as Providence, RI.
+Roger Williams founded Providence Plantations, which became part of the Colony of Rhode Island.
 Settlement in Olneyville began at Olneyville Square in the early 18th century as a center of trade with a nearby Narragansett village.
-The settlement grew significantly around 1785, after Christopher Olney, for whom Olneyville is named, founded a grist mill and a paper mill on a wide part of the Woonasquatucket River.
-Olney was a captain during the Revolutionary War and owned a 95-acre farm in the area.
-By the end of the American Revolutionary War, a forge and foundry and other small industries operated in Olneyville.
+The settlement grew significantly around 1785, after Christopher Olney founded a grist mill and a paper mill on a wide part of the Woonasquatucket River.
+Olney was a captain during the American Revolutionary War and owned a 95-acre farm in the area.
+By the end of the war, a forge and foundry and other small industries operated in Olneyville.

 Through the mid-19th century, Olneyville developed as a railroad junction and a mill district, with much available employment.
-This helped attract many immigrants from overseas, including Guatemalans, Mexicans, Irish, Italians, Dominicans, Africans, Chinese, Vietnamese, and many others.
+This helped attract many immigrants.
 However, the mill industries declined after World War II, causing economic decline.
 The construction of the Route 6 - Route 10 connector in the 1950s exacerbated these problems by separating Olneyville and other neighborhoods from the rest of the city.
 In the two decades that followed, Olneyville witnessed a substantial drop in its population.

-On May 15, 1900, Olneyville was the site of one of the few occasions of "raining fish", when a late afternoon thunderstorm brought perch and bullspouts falling from the skies.

-In the 1990s, Olneyville became nationally recognized as the home of the Fort Thunder artists collective and the Providence noise rock scene that included groups such as Lightning Bolt, Black Dice and Arab on Radar.

 Redevelopment

-Former warehouses and mill buildings in Olneyville were home to a number of artist collectives including Fort Thunder in the 1990s.
+Former warehouses and mill buildings in Olneyville were home to a number of artist collectives.
 Since 2000, many vacant lots and abandoned buildings have been purchased by developers who hope to rejuvenate the area.

 However, proposals to redevelop the Olneyville area have met some local opposition, caused by fears of gentrification.
 In March 2007, the Olneyville Neighborhood Association (ONA) declared its opposition to plans from the United Way to move their headquarters from the East Side to 50 Valley Street in Olneyville.
 In July 2007, during a meeting of the Providence City Council, the ONA declared a "tax strike" to protest a proposed property tax increase.
 Residents of Olneyville and Silver Lake expressed concerns that the proposed tax increase would force poorer residents from their homes and declared that they would not pay the amount of any property tax increase.